nivekithan/blog/src/data/blog/recover-youtube-links.md

 Have you ever dealt with a sneaky bug that corrupts data in ways that seem impossible to fix?
 That's exactly what happened to our team when a frontend glitch started lowercasing YouTube video URLs before they hit our API and database.
 What started as a valid link like `https://www.youtube.com/watch?v=urEaHW-emY4` ended up stored as `https://www.youtube.com/watch?v=ureahw-emy4`—completely broken.
 No logs, no traces, just invalid URLs pointing to non-existent videos.

 But despair not!
 With a bit of clever brute-forcing and the right tools, we recovered the originals.
 In this post, I'll walk you through the problem, our "unless..." moment, and a practical script to fix it.
-Spoiler: It involves generating up to 2,048 permutations and validating them like a boss.
+Spoiler: It involves generating up to 2,048 permutations and validating them like a boss a thousand times.

 ## The Problem: Lowercased YouTube URLs